sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 ### Description

 Insertion sort is the last and most efficient of the 3 basic sorting algorithms.
 Similar to selection sort, insertion sort can be visualized with a deck of playing cards:
-- Start with all the cards in your right hand. (i.e. unsorted subarray).
+- Start with all the cards in your right hand. (i.e. unsorted subarray shown above in blue).
-- Select a card and place it into your left hand into the proper sorted position. (i.e. sorted subarray).
+- Select a card and place it into your left hand into the proper sorted position. (i.e. sorted subarray shown above in orange).
 - Repeat until all cards have moved from your unsorted right hand to your sorted left hand.

 In terms of software implementation, to remove a card from the unsorted subarray, you simply:
-- Store the first element of the unsorted array in a temporary variable.
+- Store the first element of the unsorted array in a temporary variable (shown above in red).
 - Increment the index of its previous neighbors in the sorted subarray until the correct insertion index is made vacant.
 - Insert the stored element into the vacant, sorted position.